dmliao/strike/README.md

 **npm run vendor** - takes the minified third-party dependencies from `node_modules` and copies them to the `src/vendor` folder, where they're consumed by the app

 **npm run pwa** - generates splash screens and icons for making Strike into a progressive web app.
 I usually run `./tools/compress.js` afterwards to further compress the images down.
+Note that the compress tool requires you to have Graphicsmagick (exposed as `gm`) on the path.

 **npm run zip** - packages the app into a zip file for distribution as a download.
+Note that this tool assumes you have 7zip (exposed as `7z`) on the path.